 This will probably be a short one but I hope a helpful one.

-During the conversations and meeting I have with couples planning their weddings I hear lots of variations on “wedding helpers‘” stressing them out.
+During the conversations and meeting, I have with couples planning their weddings I hear lots of variations on “wedding helpers‘” stressing them out.

-Everybody wants to help, everybody has an opinion about YOUR wedding day and it is easy to feel like you are loosing control, become tempted to call the whole thing off or just run off to Gretna Green and get it over and done with.
+Everybody wants to help, everybody has an opinion about YOUR wedding day and it is easy to feel like you are losing control, become tempted to call the whole thing off or just run off to Gretna Green and get it over and done with.

-We all want the memories of our wedding day to be of the best day of our lives and not nearly loosing your best friend or your sanity.
+We all want the memories of our wedding day to be of the best day of our lives and not nearly losing your best friend or your sanity.
 Listen – there may be people who are helping to pay for or have some other involvement in your wedding day and they may feel they have more of a say in the decisions, you should listen in detail, fully understand them, consider their point of view then tell them what you want for your wedding.

-There is another way, stop and take some deep breaths, remember these people aren’t really trying to take over you day.
+There is another way, stop and take some deep breaths, remember these people aren’t really trying to take over your day.
 These are normally the people who genuinely care the most about you and want the very best for you so don’t scream at them or picture them with face down in a wedding cake with your hand firmly holding their head, plan.

 Make a list.